-The cookware material determines how evenly and quickly heat is transferred from the surface element to the pan bottom.
+The cookware material determines how evenly and quickly heat is transferred from the surface burner to the pan bottom.
 The most popular materials available are:

 - Aluminum Excellent heat conductor.
-Some types of food will cause it to darken (Anodized aluminum cookware resists staining and pitting).
-If aluminum pans slide across the ceramic cooktop, they may leave metal marks which will resemble scratches.
-Remove these marks immediately. - Copper Excellent heat conductor but discolors easily (see Aluminum). - Stainless Slow heat conductor with uneven cooking results.
-Is durable, easy to clean and resists staining. - Cast Iron A slow heat conductor that will retain heat very well.
-Cooks evenly once cooking temperature is reached.
-If cast iron pans slide across the ceramic cooktop, they may leave metal marks which will resemble scratches.
-Remove these marks immediately. - Porcelain-enamel on metal Heating characteristics will vary depending on base material.
-Porcelain-enamel coating must be smooth to avoid scratching ceramic cooktops. - Glass Slow heat conductor.
-Not recommended for ceramic cooktop surfaces because it may scratch the glass.
+Some types of food will cause it to darken (Anodized aluminum cookware resists staining and pitting). - Copper Excellent heat conductor but discolors easily (See Aluminum). - Stainless Slow heat conductor with uneven cooking results.
+Is durable, easy to clean and resists staining. - Cast Iron A slow heat conductor that retains heat very well.
+Cooks evenly once cooking temperature is reached. - Porcelain-enamel on metal Heating characteristics will vary depending on base material. - Glass Slow heat conductor.